PLSysSec/cargo-scan/README.md

 ## Quick-start

 To use Cargo Scan you first need a Rust crate somewhere on your system (any Rust code with a `Cargo.toml` file).
-There are two ways to run Cargo Scan:
+There are three ways to run Cargo Scan:

-1. Using the command-line interface (easiest: `cargo run --bin scan <path to crate>`); or
+1. Using the basic command-line interface (easiest: `cargo run --bin scan <path to crate>`);

+2. Using interactive auditing mode (`cargo run --bin audit <path to crate> -i`); or

-2. Using the VSCode extension.
+3. Using the VSCode extension.

-Instructions for both are included below.
+Instructions for these are included below.

-## Method 1.
-Using the command-line interface
+## Method 1: Using the basic command-line interface

 To scan a crate, you run the binary (from this repository), and provide it a path to the crate:
 ```